 performance improvement in the foundational MI skills.

-It is appropriate for health care providers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.
+It is appropriate for health care practitioners, allied health care and peer support workers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.

 The course offers 23 hours of mixed mode learning, and includes four modules with a MI